DisciplinaOU/disciplina-nixops/README.md

 ## Deployer

 Singleton entity that is used to provision cluster in one-to-many relationship.
-Runs Buildkite to CD cluster on each GitHub push, and to make CI provide Flatpak bundles and some other miscellaneous artifacts.
+Runs Buildkite to CD cluster on each GitHub push, and also provides Flatpak bundles and some other miscellaneous artifacts as part of CI pipeline.

 ### Provisioning